INTRODUCTION TO THE TERMS AND CONDITIONS

 6.2 The Customer will be deemed to have accepted the Products free of defect or any non-conformity unless the Supplier receives a written claim within 5 Business Days from Delivery.

-6.3.2 are due to the natural characteristic of the relevant Product (e.g. imperfections in natural wood); and/or
+6.3.2 are due to the natural characteristic of the relevant Product (e.g. imperfections in natural wood) or due to a reasonable colour variance from images used in marketing material; and/or

 6.3.3 arise from the improper use or care of the relevant Product.